 More info on Scotland's Outdoor Access Code can be found here.

-However, we were a bit shocked when we found out that many Scots don’t actually drink whisky.
-These days Gin is the hot commodity and within a few years Gin distilleries have popped up all around Scotland.
+However, we were shocked when we learned that many Scots don’t actually drink whisky.
+Gin is a hot commodity these days, and within a few years, Gin distilleries have popped up all around Scotland.
 We were lucky enough to visit one of the first gin distilleries in Scotland on the route, the Dunnet Bay Distillery.

-The gin distillery is located in Dunnet, not far from the popular stop of John O Groats.
-They make all organic Gin and feature local ingredients from the heather, one of those being rock rose, which provides the name for their signature Rock Rose Gin.
-It’s wonderful and we highly recommend it!
+The gin distillery is located in Dunnet, not far from the popular John O Groats stop.
+It makes all-organic Gin and features local ingredients from the heather, including rock rose, which provides the name for its signature Rock Rose Gin.
+It’s wonderful, and we highly recommend it!

 If hard spirits aren’t your thing, then head to a brewery!
-Yes, Scotland has those too.
-The Black Isle Brewery is a great one to visit and sample some organic craft beers.
-The brewery is open to visits and if they have the time they’ll take you in the back and show you around.
+Yes, Scotland has those, too.
+The Black Isle Brewery is great for visiting and sampling some organic craft beers.
+The brewery is open to visits, and if they have the time, they’ll take you in the back and show you around.
 They also brew an NC500 IPA that is seriously delicious and perfect for drinking on the North Coast 500.

 Some of the Best Distilleries on the North Coast 500:

-- Old Pulteney Distillery: based in Wick, this distillery produces a range of single malt whiskies that are known for their maritime character.
+- Old Pulteney Distillery: based in Wick, this distillery produces a range of single malt whiskies known for their maritime character.

-- Clynelish Distillery: situated in the town of Brora, this distillery produces a range of single malt whiskies that are highly prized by collectors.
+- Clynelish Distillery: Located in Brora, this distillery produces a range of single malt whiskies that collectors highly prize.

-- Balblair Distillery: located in the village of Edderton, this distillery is known for its range of single malt whiskies that are aged in a variety of different casks.
+- Balblair Distillery: located in the village of Edderton, this distillery is known for its range of single malt whiskies aged in various casks.

-- The Singleton Distillery: based in Muir of Ord, this distillery produces a range of single malt whiskies that are known for their rich, full-bodied flavor.
+- The Singleton Distillery: based in Muir of Ord, this distillery produces a range of single malt whiskies known for their rich, full-bodied flavor.

 The Best Breweries on the North Coast 500